What is your admission process?

 What diplomas are offered at Discovery School?

-We offer a U.S. diploma and the Honduran Bachillerato en Ciencias y Letras for those who wish to earn the national degree.
+We offer a U.S. diploma and the Honduran Bachillerato Internacional en Ciencias y Humanidades for those who wish to earn the national degree.
 The Advanced Placement International Diploma (APID) is also available for those students who meet the requirements from the College Board’s Advanced Placement (AP) Program.

 What do you offer in the way of after-school activities and sports?